 Having only been incarcerated 48 hours, I was released from my seventy-two hour hold in the looney bin at noon on Thanksgiving Day (paroled for good behavior, I guess).
-Weather permitting, I had planned a nice afternoon Thanksgiving repast properly Covid distanced with our neighbors on the back deck.
-The turkey was already roasting.
-I was grateful for my freedom and the decreased despair provided by the anti-depressant prescription, which was the whole reason why I went willingly.
+Pre-insanity, I had planned a nice afternoon Thanksgiving repast properly Covid distanced with our neighbors on the back deck.
+Rick had the turkey already roasting.
+I was grateful for my freedom and the decreased despair provided by the quickly prescribed anti-depressant, which was the whole reason I went willingly.
 But, I still felt fragile.
 In the passenger seat of the car, I felt like I’d just gotten off of a backpack trip: cars and people were moving too fast, colors were too bright, noises were too loud.
 In forty-eight hours I’d lost my desensitization to the jarring pace of the modern world.
 I’d been floating on a cloud wrapped in eiderdown for forty-eight hours and I came to like it.
 I came to make it a baseline, a default.
 I came to call it home.
-Now in my house, I looked around: shelves full of stuff I could live without, a mess of magazines on the coffee table, Abby the Dog jumping on me.
+Now, stepping through my front door, I looked around: shelves full of stuff I could live without, a mess of magazines on the coffee table, Abby the Dog jumping on me.
 In the kitchen, veggies were chopped for stuffing, potatoes peeled for mashed potatoes, and my office – I couldn’t even open the door to that chaos.
 Dinner was to be at two, so I did what I’d always done – I jumped into gear, but very mindful of the serenity I was leaving behind.

 On Friday I waited, expecting a call to set up my entry into the out-patient program.
 Too late, I noticed I missed the call.
-They were closed for the weekend and I found myself teary and anxious that I had to sign up on Monday when I thought I’d be starting on Monday.
+They were closed for the weekend and I found myself teary and anxious.
+I’d have to sign up on Monday when I thought I’d be starting on Monday.
 I found myself hungering for a program that I didn’t even know anything about.
 Later, I discovered that it wasn’t necessarily the program I hungered for, but the human connection I’d found at the in-patient program.
 The isolation of Covid made everything worse.

 On Saturday we had our young friends, Banning and Regina, over for a socially distanced lunch on the back deck.
 At the mention of my 5150, Banning lowered his head and looked over his glasses at me.
 Unlike Banning’s experience as a fifteen year old, unlawfully locked up for eleven months in the largest insurance fraud case in the United States, my stay was nurturing and helpful.
 I missed the spare contained environment where all I could see of the outside world were the green crowns of trees through the top windows, the lower windows, frosted, emitting a soft glow.
 All the surfaces were smooth, no door knobs, nothing to hang yourself by, where all our needs were met and we could just focus on us.